The Ultimate Guide to Proper Bench Press Form: Maximize Your Strength and Avoid Injury with Expert Tips and Techniques

 Bar Placement

 The barbell should be positioned directly above your eyes, with your eyes looking up at the bar.
+When lowering the bar, aim to bring it down to your nipple line for optimal muscle engagement and safety.
 If someone were to look directly below at you, the barbell should be literally covering your eyes from their view.

 Grip